Choosing to sell your house is a big decision that brings with it a variety…

 The location of your property will also have an impact on the best time to sell.
 For example, if your property is coastal, the general advice is that it will be more appealing to potential buyers during the summer.
-However, with internet advertising and online home tours nowadays; many buyers will actually look for their ideal holiday home at other times of the year – the traditional advice may not always work in all situations.
+However, with internet advertising and online tours nowadays; many buyers will actually look for their ideal holiday home at other times of the year – the traditional advice may not always work in all situations.

-Your real estate agent can tell you when buyers will be most likely to view your property.
 The internet is often used for primary research, but most buyers will still want to see the property in person.
 Open house inspections during these peak times of year can become an extremely important part of your sales process.
 They can generate serious interest in buyers who may have only been casually thinking about purchasing a property.
 You will not want to miss out on this opportunity.

 With the prevalence of the internet, home selling and buying has become far more sophisticated.
 Buyers can search for potential properties at any time of the day, from anywhere in the world.
 This means that distance, time and location no longer hinder potential buyers the same way they once did.

 If you’re unsure about selling your house in a buyer’s market, before you decide to hold off and wait until the market warms up, take a look at interest rates.
 If rates and property prices are low and you need to buy a new property, this could work out in your favour.
-If you wait until the prices rise, you’ll also be buying in a seller’s market.
+But if you wait until the prices rise, you’ll also be buying in a seller’s market.
 Predicting the timing of the market is difficult, even for professionals.
 You should speak to a real estate agent who is an expert in timing the market to get a better idea of what might work for you.